 Importantly, under section 108 of the Code, if a creditor takes possession of mortgaged goods without complying with these Divisions, the court may order the creditor to return the goods to the mortgagor.
 The court can make this order even if the default has not been remedied.

-The default notice requirements are discussed in detail in What Stage is the Matter At.
+The default notice requirements are discussed in detail in Determining your client’s options.
 In short, under section 88 of the Code, the credit provider cannot issue legal proceedings or repossess or take any other enforcement action unless and until:

 the debtor has defaulted (i.e. is behind in payments);